LCU offers 76 majors and programs, with 63 undergraduate programs and 13 advanced degree programs.

 Yes!
 We have an entire department devoted to support our students.
 The Center for Student Success offers Tutoring Services to students who might need assistance.

-Yes, the Center for Student Success offers disability services.
+Yes, the Center for Student Success offers Accessibility services.

 Yes.
 Students who are enrolled in high school honors classes offering the advanced placement program should consult with their counselors about registering for the Advanced Placement examinations given in May each year.
 LCU will award college credit for a minimum score of 3 on most AP exams.